 Prior to that she was with the Alison Jaques Gallery in London, working on client acquisitions and sales.
 She also acquired experience in working for national and international auction houses.

-Her in-depth understanding of the auction and gallery markets together with the ability to appraise accurately a wide range of contemporary art will add to Bonhams expertise in Northern Germany.
+Her in-depth understanding of the auction and gallery markets together with the ability to value accurately a wide range of contemporary art will add to Bonhams expertise in Northern Germany.

 Amelie graduated with an MA in History of Art with Law at the University of Hamburg, after successful studies in Göttingen and in Venice, the main focus being on modern and contemporary art.